magoo/risk-measurement/docs/_sources/enterprise/index.rst.txt

 - Measurement of "unknown" factors were a part of forecasts.
 - A panel of individuals were relied on instead of a single individual.
 - The panel included outside expertise.
-- Monte carlo based uncertainty modeling was available to experts
+- Monte Carlo and uncertainty modeling was available to experts.

 Requiring effective forecasters.
 ------------------------------------------